-- 1. Grow personally and professionally and create community awareness of their capabilities. - a.
+- 1. Grow personally and professionally while creating community awareness of their capabilities. - a.
 Demonstrate a commitment to the profession of physical therapy through participation in life-long learning opportunities, professional organizations, or community involvement. - b.
+85% of faculty will agree the program budget provides for adequate continuing professional development. - c.
 Faculty will maintain licensure in at least one state/territory - 2.
 Instruct a contemporary, evidence-based curriculum. - a.
 Enhance the curriculum with the inclusion of evidence-based current literature and through sharing appropriate clinical experience. - b.
-Cover and assess all course objectives in a given course.
+100% of instructors will be rated at a "Meets" the standard for instruction being contemporary and evidenced-based when evaluated by the Program Director. - c.
+85% of employers will rate graduates at a 4 or above regarding utilization of current industry practices based on evidence. - d.
+85% of graduates will rate instructors at a 4 or above regarding knowledge in current industry practices and provided evidenced-based curriculum.